marguerite/upstream-notifier/README.md

 # Upstream Notifier

-upstream notifier is a packager helper that sends you email /shout on IRC about new upstream releases.
+upstream notifier (`noti`)is a packager helper that sends you email /shout on IRC about new upstream releases.

 # Features